 00:05:54 I do it again before I go to bed at night.
 It's almost like brushing your teeth, right?

 00:05:57 You do it twice, do it twice a day.
-I get up in the morning of Russian TV package sauerkraut and before you go to bed at this hour.
+I get up in the morning pack my sauerkraut and before you go to bed pack your sauerkraut

-00:06:05 But you also you will notice by the next morning, and for the next couple of days you’re going to see all these little bubbles forming on the Tom.
+00:06:05 But you also you will notice by the next morning, and for the next couple of days you're going to see all these little bubbles forming on the top.

 00:06:12 That's the fermentation process.
 That's the exciting thing that you want to have happened.
 And once those bubbles disappear and it stops doing that, yeah, your sauerkraut is done.